-ative process and ons practitioner is aluation of warntarget audience. and ISO (2001) countries, pictotherefore, stratiteracy should be the stages of the sessment process to help determine why a warning is not effective for particular portions of the target audience.
+Along with the realization that culture can interact with any of the stages of the model, C-HIP can also be a valuable tool in systematizing the assessment process to help determine why a warning is not effective for particular portions of the target audience.
 It can aid in pinpointing where the bottlenecks in processing may be occurring and suggest solutions to allow processing to continue to subsequent stages.
 Warning effectiveness testing can be performed using methods described in the previous research.
 Evaluations of the processing can be directed to any of the stages described in the C-HIP model: source, channel, environment, delivery, attention, comprehension, attitudes and beliefs, motivation, behavior, and receiver variables.
 In effect, the model can be used as an investigative tool to determine why a warning is inadequately carrying out its function.
 In this chapter, C-HIP was used as a framework to highlight existing gaps of knowledge associated with the affect of culture as a receiver characteristic during the warning process.